 Encountering the Divine – Gifts & Protection

 God is force beyond all comprehension that supports the entire cosmic structure with its energy.
 I think of God as the sustaining heartbeat of all eternity.
 The breath that moves the universe inward and outward through a series of Big Bang expansions and collapses—life, death, and re-birth.
 God may appear in a variety of forms during a mystical encounter.
 Accompanying the presence is often a sense of sacredness, reverence, and wonder.

 One of the first Goddesses to ever visit me in ceremony was a flowering Goddess, Shakti.
 I bloomed alongside her in the center of a lotus flower.
 Little did I know, she was about to bestow an incredible gift upon me.

 She entered me as a serpent, penetrating deeply down my throat.
 I didn’t realize it was her at first, so when she arrived in my belly and planted a seed, I thought, “Great, now a demon baby grows in me.”
 I quickly corrected my thoughts back to Reality.
-It was not a demon baby, as strange as the creature inside me seemed, it was the idea of a child being born in me.
+It was not a demon baby, as strange as the seed inside me seemed, it was the idea of a child being born in me.

 I saw the child first as a beautiful Hindu God (truly of Shakti).
 Then he became a human, and he was of me.
 He was a conscious being, sitting beside me, waiting to be guided.
 I’d never felt that before—what it would mean to me to bring another consciousness into this world and support its growth and journey.

 Later my boyfriend would laugh and say, “You couldn’t get to that point on your own?”